getazureready/sappwrpltintpvt/Use Case 4/Use Case 4- Automating Product Information and Price Updates in SAP with Microsoft Copilot Studio.md

-# Automating Product Information and Price Updates in SAP with Microsoft Copilot Studio
+# Lab 4 - Automating Product Information and Price Updates in SAP with Microsoft Copilot Studio

 ## Objective